ThornTechPublic/SwiftNetworkStarterKit/README.md

 The sample project makes use of AlamoFire's `ParameterEncoding.JSON.encode` for the POST HTTP body.

 The Router seems a little daunting at first.
 But once you have the basic structure in place, it's pretty easy to add additional API calls.
-The beauty of this is the ability to add tokens or set a timeoutInterval using a single point of change.
+This setup is scalable because there's a single point of change should you need to add auth tokens or set a `timoutInterval`.

 ### [JSON Serialization](https://github.com/ThornTechPublic/SwiftNetworkStarterKit/blob/master/networkMashup/RouterService.swift#L98)